 The reasonableness of the pay range or scale is based on specific factors for the position.
 Such considerations may include the employer’s budget flexibility, anticipated range of applicants’ experience, potential variation in position responsibilities, growth opportunities, cost of living, and market research.

-Link to Prohibitions on Compensation History Inquiries Prohibitions on Compensation History Inquiries
+Prohibitions on Compensation History Inquiries

 The ordinance retains existing restrictions on compensation history inquiries, which prohibit employers from: